Brown-University-Library/django-shibboleth-remoteuser/README.md

 django-shibboleth-remoteuser
 ============================

 Middleware for using Shibboleth with Django.
-Requires Django 1.3 or above for RemoteAuthMiddleware.
+Requires Django 1.6 or above.

-TODO: Follow this pattern more closely: https://docs.djangoproject.com/en/dev/howto/auth-remote-user/ But make sure to take  REMOTE_USER as a user-claim and check it against the permanent-id in the backend.

 TODO: Fix travis